dturch/SVGParser/README.md

 - go to root of SVGApp/ directory
 - run 'npm run dev xxxxx' command (where xxxxx is port number)

+## Additional Notes on expected results for my SVG App

 ### Console Output
 - will display if files in uploads/ directory are valid svg files are not